Vaibhav Singh Yadav

-Vaibhav Singh Yadav (Vaibhav Yadav) is a professional Boxer from India known as Ahir Boxer in professional boxing circuit.
-He's from national Capital New Delhi.
+Vaibhav Singh Yadav (also known as Ahir Boxer) is an Indian boxer from New Delhi.
 He became World Boxing Council (WBC) Asia silver welterweight champion after defeating Thailand's Fahpetch Singmanassak in 2019.

 Career

-Vaibhav Singh Yadav aka Ahir Boxer is the first Indian unified titles champion holder.
-He won the fight against Thailand's boxer Phongsathon Sompol by the 3rd-round knockout stoppage.
+Yadav is the first Indian unified titles champion holder.
+He won this title after defeating Thailand's boxer Phongsathon Sompol by a 3rd-round knockout.

-Vaibhav Singh Yadav became first ever professional boxer from India who fought in Massachusetts, USA and won his American debut against William Parra Smith.
+He won his American debut against William Parra Smith.
+He trains out of the Nonantum Boxing Club in Newton, MA and resides in Delhi, India.